 Optimal Shoe Fit For Blister Prevention

-Having your shoe fitting well is your first and most important blister prevention consideration.
-Too small and the contact pressure from the shoe upper makes it easier to get blisters, and sooner.
-Too big and your foot floats around.
-Toes can still jam into the end of your shoe causing blisters and other problems.
-Either way, the magnitude of blister-causing forces is higher than it needs to be.
+Having a well-fitting shoe is your first and most important blister prevention consideration.
+Too small and the contact pressure from the shoe upper makes it easier to get blisters.
+They’ll happen sooner and they’ll be bigger.
+Too big and your foot floats around with episodes of high contact pressure as toes jam into the end of your shoe.
+Blisters, bruises and black toenails will be the result.
 All this can be avoided (or at least minimised) with an optimal shoe fit.

 Do you know how to fit shoes properly?